19hours/sg-statutes/Acts/Bankruptcy Act.md

 Effect of bankruptcy on antecedent transactions

-### Provisions as to second bankruptcy
+### Provisions as to second or subsequent bankruptcy, etc.

-97\.—(1) Where a second or subsequent bankruptcy order is made against a bankrupt, or where an order is made for the administration in bankruptcy of the estate of a deceased bankrupt, then for the purposes of any proceedings consequent upon any such order, the Official Assignee shall be deemed to be a creditor in respect of any unsatisfied balance of the debts provable in the last preceding bankruptcy against the property of the bankrupt in the subsequent bankruptcy.
+97\.—(1) Where a second or subsequent bankruptcy order is made against a bankrupt, or where an order is made for the administration in bankruptcy of the estate of a deceased bankrupt, then for the purposes of any proceedings consequent upon any such order, the Official Assignee shall be deemed to be a creditor in respect of any unsatisfied balance of the debts provable in the last preceding bankruptcy against the property of the bankrupt in the second or subsequent bankruptcy or administration in bankruptcy (as the case may be).

+[Act 21 of 2015 wef 01/08/2016]

+(1A) For the purposes of subsection (1) —

+(a) any unsatisfied debts provable in the last preceding bankruptcy, which were under section 90(1) to be paid in priority to all other debts in that bankruptcy, continue to enjoy the same priority and the same rank in the order specified in section 90(1) in the second or subsequent bankruptcy or administration in bankruptcy; and

+(b) any unsatisfied debts of a class specified in section 90(1) in the last preceding bankruptcy rank equally with debts of the same class in the second or subsequent bankruptcy or administration in bankruptcy.

+[Act 21 of 2015 wef 01/08/2016]

 (2) Where a second or subsequent bankruptcy order is made against a bankrupt, or where an order is made for the administration in bankruptcy of the estate of a deceased bankrupt, any property acquired by him since he was last adjudged bankrupt, which at the date when the subsequent application was made had not been distributed amongst the creditors in the last preceding bankruptcy, shall (subject to any disposition thereof made by the Official Assignee in that bankruptcy without knowledge of the making of the subsequent application) vest in the Official Assignee on account of the subsequent bankruptcy or administration in bankruptcy, as the case may be.